google/dspl/docs/dspl2-spec.md

 }
 ```

-When using a CSV table of observations for a slice, a footnote column looks like this:
+When using a CSV table of observations for a slice, an annotation column looks like this:

 ```
 country,month,sex,unemployment,unemployment_rate,unemployment*